 - Waygu means Japanese beef in general.
 ‘Wa’ means Japan and ‘gu’ means cow.
 We also learned that real Kobe beef has to be certified and only 10 restaurants in the US are allowed to sell it.
 So if you order Wagu – it simply means Japanese beef, it is not synonymous with Kobe beef!

-- Otoshi is small appetizer.
+- Otoshi is a small appetizer.
 It’s like a seating charge.

-- Don’t confuse Otoshi with Oshibori which is wet napkin.
-You should use your Oshibori when you arrive at the table and save it as napkin for the meal!
+- Don’t confuse Otoshi with Oshibori which is a wet napkin.
+You should use your Oshibori when you arrive at the table and save it as a napkin for the meal!

 Our hostess even served our tea in antique tea bowls that we each got to pick.
 I chose a Vietnamese bowl that was 270 years old – another step back in time.
 It was a special experience to end the tour in this way and see this tradition performed!